mrkevinpeter/admin-finder-pro/README.md

 # Admin Finder Pro
-Admin Finder Pro Script in python.
+Admin Finder Pro in python.

 I can surely say that it will be the best admin finder you ever used.Admin finder pro contains both custom and default (pr-installed) wordlists.Admin finder pro is written in python and is much faster.It can many type of wordlists like for .html, .asp ,.php , .cfm and many more.I suggest to use it once...

 Written in {Python3}

 Written by [Kevin Peter](https://github.com/mrkevinpeter)

 # Using Script